KMdsy/datacardsplaybook/templates/cellularX.md

 **Intentional Collected Sensitive Data**

-(S/PII were collected as a part of the dataset creation process.)

 No sensitive data was intentionally collected.

 **Unintentionally Collected Sensitive Data**

-(S/PII were not explicitly collected as a part of the dataset creation process but can be inferred using additional methods.)

 All user devices involved in the data set have been anonymized, and the data set only collected data from base stations in a part of the city block, so any user's behavior and identity cannot be inferred using any additional methods.